michaelwfc/csapp/docs/chapter 9 Virtual Memory.md

 #### Dealing With Memory Bugs

 - Debugger: gdb
   Good for finding bad pointer dereferences
   Hard to detect the other memory bugs
 - Data structure consistency checker
   Runs silently, prints message only on error
   Use as a probe to zero in on error
 - Binary translator: valgrind
   Powerful debugging and analysis technique
-Rewrites text section of executable object file
-Checks each individual reference at runtime
+  Rewrites text section of executable object file Checks each individual reference at runtime
   Bad pointers, overwrites, refs outside of allocated block
-- glibc malloc contains checking code setenv MALLOC_CHECK_ 3
+- glibc malloc contains checking code setenv MALLOC*CHECK* 3

 ## 9.12 Summary 911

-## Solutions to Practice Problems 916